IronCoreLabs/ironhide/README.md

 ## Installation

-`npm install -g --unsafe-perm @ironcorelabs/ironhide`
+`npm install -g @ironcorelabs/ironhide`

 This installs IronHide as a global package on your system and adds `ironhide` as an executable to your path.

+### Install troubleshooting

+If the install doesn't work due to an `EACCES: permission denied, mkdir ...` error, try adding `--unsafe-perm` to the install command.

 ## Example Usage